 Global forums bring members together

 Every four years, GNRC members from around the world gather for a GNRC Forum: the first, which issued the landmark GNRC Statement, was held in Tokyo in 2000.
 The second, which launched the Interfaith Council on Ethics Education for Children, was held in Geneva in 2004.
 The Third Forum was held in May 2008 in Hiroshima, Japan, and featured the launch of Learning to Live Together: An Intercultural and Interfaith Program for Ethics Education.
+At the Fourth Forum in Dar es Salaam, Tanzania in June 2012, the participants agreed to launch a new Interfaith Initaitive to End Child Poverty.

 More background information